Nemocas/AbstractAlgebra.jl/docs/src/perm.md

 parent_type(::Type{perm})
 ```

-Gives the type of the parent object of a Flint permutation group element.
+Gives the type of the parent object of a permutation group element.

 ```
-elem_type(R::FlintPermGroup)
+elem_type(R::PermGroup)
 ```

 Given the parent object for a permutation group, return the type of elements